Association Information

 The new library ordering, and postal process is now live.
 To order your books please click on this link.
 HBA Library Book Online Ordering Form

+The library contains many prized volumes and everyone is be encouraged to pay a visit and or check out the website.
 It is also a great day out for the family as the Sustainability Centre has a café, 55 acres of woodland walks and they offer other courses that would complement beekeeping and other hobbies.

 Charity Work